Ici repose: The Hamel family of Comaplix

 Louise Anne married Martin Francis Kelly and had two children.
 She died in Bedford, New Hampshire on July 22, 2002, age 95.
 She was the last of the Hamel siblings.
 (I could not have imagined when I visited the Comaplix cemetery for the first and only time in 2005 that a sister to Lilly and Willy had been alive so recently, although of course, she was born after they died.)

-It was a bit heartening to know that although the first three died tragically young, the next five all lived long lives.
-(There are likely some surviving grandchildren, but I don’t know their names.)
+It was a bit heartening to know that although the first three children died tragically young, the rest all lived long lives.

-The cemetery itself was not used after 1925 and was lost by the 1960s.
+The Comaplix cemetery was not used after 1925 and was lost by the 1960s.
 It was rediscovered in 1973 by Milton and Len Parent, who found the Hamel children’s wooden headboards had survived the ravages of weather and time.
 By the mid-1980s, however, they were fallen over and decaying.
 Milton, by then president of the Arrow Lakes Historical Society, took them to Nakusp where the epitaphs were translated and retouched.
 They were returned to the cemetery in June 1994 and affixed to trees.
+The society made a field trip to Comaplix in April 2005, which is the only time I have ever been to the cemetery.

 Great story!
 I was at Comaplix beach this Easter on our way to the Bonnington wreck.
 When we go back next year I'm going to take some time to try and find the cemetery.